-Jumper/Switch name Jumper/Switch number Jumper/Switch setting TPM/TCM physical presence jumper JP6 Pins 1 and 2: The jumper is in default setting.
+Jumper/Switch name Jumper/Switch number Jumper/Switch setting ■ TPM/TCM physical presence jumper JP6 Pins 1 and 2: The jumper is in default setting.
 Pins 2 and 3: TPM/TCM physical presence is asserted.
 2 Clear CMOS jumper JP3 Pins 1 and 2: The jumper is in default setting.
-Pins 2 and 3: Clear the real-time clock (RTC) registry.
-ME firmware security override JP8 Pins 1 and 2: The jumper is in default setting.
+Pins 2 and 3: Clear the real-time clock (RTC) registry. ■ ME firmware security override JP8 Pins 1 and 2: The jumper is in default setting.
 Pins 2 and 3: Enable Flash security override.
 Note: For debug only.
 4 SW6 switch block SW6 (including switches 1, 2, 3, 4, 5, 6, 7, and 8) All the switches are in the Off position by default.
 Switches 1, 6, and 8: Reserved.
 Switch 2: Override power-on password switch.
 Changing position of this switch overrides the power-on password.
 Changing position of this switch does not affect the administrator password.
 4 Power permission SW6 (switch 7) The default position is Off.
 Changing this switch to the On position enables Power On.
 4 Force XCC reset SW6 (switch 4) The default position is Off.
 Changing this switch to the On position resets the Lenovo XClarity Controller.
+4 Boot backup UEFI SW6 (switch 5) The default position is Off.
+Changing this switch to the On position forces the tower server to boot from the backup UEFI image.
 4 Force XCC update SW6 (switch 3) The default position is Off.
-Changing this switch to the On position forces the Lenovo XClarity Controller to update to the latest version.
+Changing this switch to the On position force the Lenovo XClarity Controller to update to the latest version.